Tobi Wong: Work

 At Cooper Union, he became known for his personal style and his clear message—as well as a neon sign (reading "anus") in his East Village apartment window.
 Typical of his early work are installations with a large number of the same industrial product which he would stack or assemble to create architectural shapes.

 Other presentations are more conceptual and question the meaning of how we consume or what we consume today, borrowing forms and ideas from contemporary industrial design and luxury objects and presented in the context of design stores and industry magazines.

 In collaboration with the designer Philipp Mohr he created the Diamond Project series and the "hidden diamond ring" which features a diamond on the inside of a wedding band as well as an engagement ring with a reverse diamond.
 Along with Ken Courtney of Ju$t Another Rich Kid he launched a collection of luxury products cast in gold.
 One of his most acclaimed designs is his Ballistic Rose, a rose pin made of black bulletproof material.
 It has been included in the design collection at MoMA.

 Wong participated in Terminal 5, a 2004 art exhibit at the then-dormant TWA Flight Center at the John F. Kennedy International Airport curated by Rachel K. Ward and featuring the work of 18 artists.
 The show featured work, lectures and temporary installations drawing inspiration from the idea of travel — and the terminal's architecture.
 The show was to run from October 1, 2004 to January 31, 2005 — though it closed abruptly after the building itself was vandalized during the opening party.

 In 2006 Wong collaborated with London-based product design company SUCK UK to launch his environmentally conscious "Sun Jar", which continues to prove one of his greater commercial accomplishments.

 In 2007 Wong arranged for a colleague to assume his identity for a presentation at Core77s Offsite speaker series.
 Rama Chorpash, designer and Chair of the Undergraduate Industrial Design Department at The University of the Arts in Philadelphia, stayed in character throughout the presentation and during a subsequent question-and-answer period.
 The ruse is consistent with Wong's subversive design oeuvre.

 Wong's work included events including a pop-up tattoo parlor at Art Basel Miami Beach/Design Miami and the Wrong Store, a "store" in New York that actually never opened.
 He served as founding co‑creative director of 100% Design Shanghai in 2008 and 2009, affiliated with the 100% Design fairs in London and Tokyo.
 Wong created a "book-gun" called I Want To Change The World, spoofing Karim Rashid's similarly titled monograph that had been cut out in the shape of a gun.

 Wong's work was exhibited at the Museum of Modern Art, SFMOMA and Cooper Hewitt National Design Museum.
 He completed projects for Colette, Comme des Garçons, Prada/OMA, Cappellini, and Swarovski Crystal Palace.
+From November 2022 to July 2023, the Museum of Vancouver featured an exhibit of Wong's work.